 The food is, in general, bad; often almost unfit for use, and in many cases, at least at times, insufficient in quantity, so that, in extreme cases, death by starvation results. (p.
 85).

-The quantity of food varies, of course, like its quality, according to the rate of wages, prevails in spite of full and regular work; and the number of the ill-paid is very so that among ill-paid workers, even if they have no large families, hunger and 19% of girls were vulnerable in at least one of the areas of physical health, social competence, emotional maturity, language and cognitive development, and communication skills and general knowledge. (p.
-31).
+The quantity of food varies, of course, like its quality, according to the rate of wages, prevails in spite of full and regular work; and the number of the ill-paid is very so that among ill-paid workers, even if they have no large families, hunger large. (p.
+84).